Force over Distance: Chapter 39

 Five point five—to what extent Rush understood and/or maybe even supported Telford’s plans was unclear.

-Six—Young was in an open conflict with both the AI and Telford, which was, strategically, a terrible position, because it gave them the opportunity to ally with one another.
+Six—Young was in an open conflict with the AI and Telford, which was, strategically, a terrible position, because it gave them the opportunity to ally with one another.

 Seven—Rush was a mess, and they needed him to keep the ship fully powered and everyone alive.